The Ultimate Guide To The Best beaches in Spain

-S’Alga beach – Formentera
+S’Alga Beach – Formentera

 Las Conchas – Teguise – Lanzarote

-Es Caragol beach – Santanyi – Mallorca
+Es Caragol – Santanyi – Mallorca

-Es Caragol is one of the finest beaches on the Mallorcan coastline.
+Es Caragol beach is one of the finest beaches on the Mallorcan coastline.
 Fantastic fine white sand, isolated, quiet with clean calm waters.
 This is beach lovers dream.
 It must be said though that it does not offer facilities such as toilets ,wheel chair access. first aid or water sports.
 Despite that it still has a place on our best beach list due to the incredible overall quality of the beach, sand and location.